Disney’s Coronado Springs Resort Review

 Across the foyer from Toledo is Dahlia Lounge.
 They offer small plates, cocktails, and a variety of beverages.

-Lastly, Barcelona Lounge is located on the ground level of Gran Destino Tower.
+Lastly, the Barcelona Lounge is located on the ground level of Gran Destino Tower.
 It doubles as a coffee bar during the morning.

 Transportation